VikParuchuri/marker/README.md

 Look at the processors for more examples of extracting and manipulating blocks.

-### Custom converters
+## Other converters

-You can also use custom converters to define your own conversion pipelines.
-For example, the `TableConverter` will only extract tables:
+You can also use other converters that define different conversion pipelines:

+### Extract tables

+The `TableConverter` will only convert and extract tables:

 ```python
 from marker.converters.table import TableConverter